peertube-viewer/peertube-viewer-rs/docs/src/cli/usage.md

 The white/bold results are those that you have already been watched.
 ![select_prompt](../screenshots/select_prompt.png)

-You can either play one of the results by typing its id or get more results with `:n`
+You can either play one of the results by typing its ID or get more results with `:n`
 ![next](../screenshots/next_done.png)

 At any moment you can quit with `:q`